 At Our Saviour’s Lutheran Church, Baptism is a significant milestone and begins a life-long journey characterized by our relationship with God, our faith community and the world.
 A “Splash Sponsor” supports your child and family through this milestone ministry.

 We baptize young and old; If you are interested in baptism for a child, please let us know even before your baby is born.
-Feel free to contact Pastor Paul to set up an appointment to plan a Baptism.
+Feel free to contact the Pastor to set up an appointment to plan a Baptism.

 |Jesus says, “Let the little children come…”